The microplastics threat and what we’re doing about itWater

 At Mitte, we believe that we have a shared responsibility to preserve a viable environment for ourselves and future generations.
 Unfortunately, we are already consuming the wasteful by-products of our industry.
 Besides finding our tap water contaminated, these plastic fibers also exist in the air that we breathe and seafood that we consume.

 Our team nips this issue in the bud with our mission to improve lives with sustainable and innovative technology.
 Mitte has built first of its kind smart water system that enables users to turn tap water into purified and personalized mineralized water right in their homes.
-Its proprietary distillation technology purifies water, removing all contaminants including pharmaceuticals, microplastics, nitrates, and enhances it with essential minerals to create healthy water* for drinking.
-Through providing safe and healthy water* for users at home, Mitte’s product curbs plastic waste by eliminating the need for bottled water completely.
+Its proprietary distillation technology purifies water, removing all contaminants including pharmaceuticals, microplastics, nitrates, and enhances it with essential minerals to create water that is safe for human consumption.
+Mitte’s product curbs plastic waste by eliminating the need for bottled water completely.

 We are at the edge of a major ecological disaster.
 Microplastics in our food and water is an illustration of that.
 This is a sign for us to take urgent action, and we are at the forefront of this change.